 The SOSIE™ combines three scales developed by the American psychologist Leonard V. Gordon between 1953 and 1967.
 These include the Gordon Personal Profile Inventory, the Survey of Personal Values and the Survey of Interpersonal Values.
 The SOSIE™ personality dimensions assess personal resources, potential, strengths and development needs.
 The values dimensions highlight motivation, conflicting values, sources of satisfaction andengagement.

 The SILM® Coaching Scale (Beta version ©2011) combines two scales.
 The SILM® Relate Scale explores attitudes towards others and society in general; the SILM® Function Scale assesses thinking styles, emotion and environmental preferences.
 Exploring the dynamic of these different dimensions offers a deeper insight into our being in the

 You are welcome to complete this questionnaire online anonymously or provide contact details (email) to arrange a discussion of results in confidence with the author.
-Terms & conditions apply - subject to demand - view our:
+Terms & conditions apply - subject to demand - view our Testing Policy:

 Site author: Linton S. Judd MBPsS MISCP

 BSc (Psy) MSc (Coun.Psy) MA (Mng.Psy) MSc (Bus.Psy)

 All copyrights acknowledged.